WildernessLabs/Documentation/README.md

 When contributing, please note that we have a strict policy on plagiarism; your contributions must be your own.
 Please do not copy and paste from external sources, unless they're your own writing that you are willing to contribute.

+The documentation is all written in Markdown, and I (bryancostanich) highly recommend [MacDown](https://macdown.uranusjr.com/) as a markdown editor if you're on a Mac.

 ### Typos and other Small Fixes

 Typos and other small fixes, additions can just be made and submitted as a pull-request.
 No need to reserve the topic.